Dow Corning Measures Companies’ Attitudes toward Alternative

 In the last three years, Dow Corning has invested more than $2

-billion to research and develop materials designed to make solar energy an accessible and
+billion to research and develop materials designed to make solar energy an

 Last year, Dow Corning installed

-more than 1,000 square meters of solar panels at one of its largest
+more than 1,000 square meters of solar panels at one of its largest manufacturing sites

-energy derived from wind power for its Seneffe, Belgium facility.
+wind power for its Seneffe, Belgium facility.